gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-User-Guide.md

 # Accessing My ownCloud Server

-You can access your ownCloud server from both a desktop or a mobile browser.
-For a list of supported browsers, see System Requirementsd
+You can access your ownCloud server from both a desktop or mobile browser.
+For a list of supported browsers, see System Requirements.

 1. From your mobile or desktop, open a supported browser, and enter the following:
 `http://localhost:8080/owncloud/index.ph`